Terry Bradshaw: Television and film career

-Bradshaw appeared on Jeff Foxworthy's short-lived sitcom, The Jeff Foxworthy Show as a motivational speaker for people needing to change their lives.
+Bradshaw appeared on Jeff Foxworthy's short-lived sitcom The Jeff Foxworthy Show as a motivational speaker for people needing to change their lives.
 Bill Engvall's character is affected by Bradshaw's rantings about witchcraft and voodoo in his pregame warm-ups.

 On October 11, 2001, Bradshaw received a star on the Hollywood Walk of Fame, the first NFL player to do so.

 In 2006, Bradshaw returned to the silver screen in the motion picture Failure to Launch.
-Kathy Bates and he played the parents of Matthew McConaughey's character.
+He and Kathy Bates played the parents of Matthew McConaughey's character.
 In one notable scene, he appeared nude, which his own daughters (who were teenagers at the time) did not even know about until they saw the movie's premiere with their grandmother and were half-heartedly warned by Bradshaw just moments before the scene.

 He is also a devout Christian and wrote the book Terry Bradshaw: Man of Steel with broadcaster Dave Diles.
 Since 2010, Bradshaw has been hosting television shows produced by United States Media Television.

+In 2017, Bradshaw appeared as himself in the comedy film Father Figures.

 In 2016 and 2018, Bradshaw had a leading role in the NBC reality-travel series Better Late Than Never, where he travels around the world with William Shatner, Henry Winkler, George Foreman, and Jeff Dye.
 In 2017, he had a supporting role as a fictionalized version of himself in the comedy film Father Figures.

 On January 16, 2019, Bradshaw competed in season one of The Masked Singer as "Deer".

+On October 12, 2019, Bradshaw and his family competed in Celebrity Family Feud against Adam Rippon's team.
+They went on to go to the final round but failed to get to 200 points.

 On January 2, 2020, he was on the season-eight premiere of Last Man Standing.

-On September 17, 2020, Terry and family premiered in the new E! reality show The Bradshaw Bunch.
+On September 17, 2020, Bradshaw and his family premiered their new E! reality show The Bradshaw Bunch.